zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

 ### Case Study: TensorFlow with Text Classification

 This procedure demonstrates text classification starting from plain text files stored on disk.
 You will train a binary classifier to perform sentiment analysis on an IMDB dataset.
-At the end of the notebook, there is an exercise for you to try in which you will train a multiclass classifier to predict the tag for a programming question on Stack Overflow.
+At the end of the notebook, there is an exercise for you to try in which you will train a multi-class classifier to predict the tag for a programming question on Stack Overflow.

 Follow these steps: